-The emergency response staff assigned to the CBRNE section are hazardous materials specialist’s who have been trained and equipped to assist local jurisdictions with any major incident.
+The emergency response staff assigned to the CBRNE section are hazardous materials and radiation specialists who have been trained and equipped to assist local jurisdictions with any major incident.
 Services provided by the CBRNE section are provided at no cost to the requesting agency.

-If you are a local, state, or federal emergency response agency and need emergency assistance from our staff, you can request this assistance by calling the State of Indiana Emergency Operations Center at 1.800.669.7362.
+If you are a local, state, or federal emergency response agency and need emergency assistance from our staff, you can request this assistance by calling the State of Indiana Emergency Operations Center at 1.800.669.7362 (press 1).

 Visit the individual program pages below for CBRNE/Hazardous Material information